ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

     And add the following part

         letsencrypt['enable'] = true                          # GitLab 10.5 and 10.6 require this option
         external_url "https://your.gitlab.domain.com"         # Must use https protocol
         letsencrypt['contact_emails'] = ['gitlab@your.gitlab.domain.com'] # Optional

         nginx['redirect_http_to_https'] = true
         nginx['redirect_http_to_https_port'] = 80

-6. Reconfigure gitlab to generate the certificate.
+7. Reconfigure gitlab to generate the certificate.

         # Save your changes and finally run
         gitlab-ctl reconfigure

-    If This command fails, try using
+    If this command fails, try using

         gitlab-ctl renew-le-certs